Applies to: SQL Server (all supported versions) Azure SQL Database Azure SQL Managed Instance Azure Synapse Analytics Analytics Platform System (PDW)

 -- Syntax for SQL Server and Azure SQL Database match_expression [ NOT ] LIKE pattern [ ESCAPE escape_character ]

--- Syntax for Azure SQL Data Warehouse and Parallel Data Warehouse match_expression [ NOT ] LIKE pattern
+-- Syntax for Azure Synapse Analytics and Parallel Data Warehouse match_expression [ NOT ] LIKE pattern

 Is any valid expression of character data type.